ac-i2i-engineering/.github/profile/README.md

 ## Hello World 👋

-This is your friendly development/engineering team of i2i (Ideas 2 Innovation) initiative @ Amherst College 😇
+This is the development/engineering team page for i2i (Ideas 2 Innovation) initiative @ Amherst College 😇

-We will be your contact point for any guidance/resources that you might need related to engineering your service / API / Mobile-Application / Web-Application / Website etc.
+We will be your one-stop-shop for any guidance/resources that you might need related to engineering your service / API / Mobile-Application / Web-Application / Website etc.

 ### Members
 ---